 In many cases, having debt above 30% of your business’ capital can be a serious concern but not necessarily a bad thing.
-Remember that the cause of the debt is more important: if you are paying for digital security features and can’t keep renewing them, your data may be at risk, for example.
+Remember that the cause of the debt is more important.

 In most cases, though, having any debt that you are uncomfortable with is a bad thing.
 Entering a voluntary arrangement to lessen it can work, but the debt still exists, just in a different form.

 It really depends on your income and the business’ overall profits, so do not follow the “30%” as a solid statistic.
 You can have a debt worth under 25% of your capital and still be in trouble, especially if interest is involved.

 A business loan is not tax-deductible, but you can claim any interest that a loan may have accumulated.
 However, the loan must have been used for company purposes, and you may have to prove that you did not use it on personal items or services.